kawa-kokosowa/pygame-anisprite/README.md

 [![Coverage
 Status](https://img.shields.io/coveralls/lily-mayfield/pygame-anisprite.svg)](https://coveralls.io/github/lily-mayfield/pygame-anisprite)

+**WARNING: THIS IS UNRELEASED.
+WILL BE RELEASED WHEN BETTER DOCS...**

 PyGame-AniSprite is a 2D game engine for Python (2 *and* 3)/PyGame.
 What's special about this project is how an `AnimatedSprite` is almost indistinguishable from a normal